jm-cook/my-smart-home/entur_situation_exchange/mqtt_app_method/README.md

 This standalone python app for appdaemon will create sensors for each of the lines that you select.
 To use it you will use the Home Assistant addons appdaemon and mqtt and install the python app for appdaemon.
-This method may initially seem complicated but installation *should* be straightforward and the solution gives the best results.
+This method may initially seem complicated but installation *should* be straightforward and the solution gives the best results out of all the methods that I tried.

 ## Why?